decretist/Dissertation/Chapter2/chapter2.md

 necessarily the same as the Gratian of the second-recension of Part I, and so on.[^9]

+---

-**Long before the discovery of the first recension in the late twentieth century, however, the first twelfth-century readers of the *Decretum* were aware of the limited extent to which it could be thought of as the work of a single author.
+Long before the discovery of the first recension in the late twentieth century, however, the first twelfth-century readers of the *Decretum* were aware of the limited extent to which it could be thought of as the work of a single author.
 Even early readers, such as Stephen